jhudson357/udemy-js-algos-data-structures/data-structures/doubly-linked-lists/notes.md

 - Set next and prev to null on the found node
 - Decrement the length
 - Return the removed node.

+*Reverse*
+** Reversing a Doubly Linked List in place
+- Create a variable called current and set it to be the head of the list
+- Create a variable called tail and set it to be the head of the list
+- Loop through the list and set the next property of the current node to be the prev property of the current node
+- If there is no next property, set the tail to be the head and the head to be the current variable
+- Return the list

 **Big O of Doubly Linked Lists**